What’s changing on July 1, 2016?

 Olympia WA 98504-7464

 To make an appointment to pay your taxes in cash, choose a field office location.
 Appointments are necessary for tax payments of $20,000 or more.
 Please schedule your appointment before the due date.
 We encourage early payments (before the 25th) if using cash.
 Penalties may apply if you don’t pay your taxes by the 25th.
 See Requirements for making cash payments.

 Revenue is NOT accepting tax payments for the Liquor Control Board.
-Excise taxes due to the Liquor Control Board must be paid to them electronically or at their office in Olympia
+Excise taxes due to the Liquor Control Board must be paid at their office in Olympia